Which of the following represents the basic accounting equation? | Study Prep in Pearson+

 1

-Step 3: Analyze the options provided in the problem.
-Compare each option to the basic accounting equation to determine which one matches the correct formula.

-Step 4: Eliminate incorrect options by identifying any deviations from the basic accounting equation.
-For example, 'Owner's Equity = Assets - Revenues' and 'Liabilities = Assets + Owner's Equity' do not align with the correct formula.
+Break down the components: Assets represent resources owned by the company, liabilities are obligations owed to outsiders, and owner's equity is the residual interest in the assets after deducting liabilities.

+Analyze the incorrect options: The equation 'Assets = Revenues - Expenses' is incorrect because revenues and expenses are part of the income statement, not the balance sheet.
+Similarly, 'Liabilities = Assets + Owner's Equity' is incorrect because liabilities are not the sum of assets and owner's equity.
+Lastly, 'Owner's Equity = Assets - Revenues' is incorrect because owner's equity is derived from assets minus liabilities, not revenues.

-Step 5: Confirm that the correct answer is 'Assets = Liabilities + Owner's Equity,' as this represents the fundamental relationship in accounting.
+Confirm the correct equation: The correct equation is 'Assets = Liabilities + Owner's Equity,' which aligns with the balance sheet structure and ensures the accounting equation remains balanced.

+Apply the equation: Use this equation as the foundation for recording and analyzing financial transactions, ensuring that every transaction maintains the balance between assets, liabilities, and owner's equity.

 Watch next